dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you find an idea that you just can't stop thinking about, that's probably a good one to pursue.**
+**How wonderful it is that nobody need wait a single moment before starting to improve the world.**

-Josh James
+Anne Frank